 - The most common clinical tool for diagnosis is enzyme immunoassay, which detects the virus from fecal samples. - Latex agglutination assays are also used.
-Additionally, the virus can be detected using electron microscopy and RT- PCR.
+Additionally, the virus can be detected using electron microscopy and (RT-PCR which is the best tool).